awan1/qmk_firmware/keyboard/ergodox_ez/keymaps/awan/README.md

   * This naturally lends itself to having 8 layers that can be "active"; layers 8 and above can't be represented by the LEDs, so we should use them for temporary layers that are used in transitions or something.
+* Reorganized the bottom right row into arrow keys in the vim layout, since I usually just use the modifiers on the left side.
+If I find myself wanting right-handed-only modifier combinations, I could introduce a layer with them placed on the bottom row...